zgornel/StringAnalysis.jl/docs/src/examples.md

 tfm = tf(M);
 Matrix(tfm)
 ```
-Control of the output type - which has to be a subtype of `AbstractFloat` - can be done only by using the in-place modification functions.
+Control of the output matrix element type - which has to be a subtype of `AbstractFloat` - can be done only by using the in-place modification functions.
 One approach is to directly modify the DTM, provided that its elements are floating point numbers:
 ```@repl index
 M = DocumentTermMatrix{Float16}(crps)
 Matrix(M.dtm)